enonic/old-xp-doc/doc/developer/schema/option-sets.rst

       Required.
 Maximum number of options that can be selected in this option set.
       Setting this attribute to a value greater than 1 will result in rendering of a multi-select option set with options rendered as checkboxes.
 Setting the attribute value to 1 will render options as radio-buttons (single-select option set).
+      Once the maximum of selected options is reached, the rest of the options will be disabled.

    option
      Container of the option form.